 To ensure that procedures are conducted by experienced and qualified personnel, and that the highest animal welfare standards are maintained at all times, the Institutional Animal Care & Use Committee (IACUC) requires that certain animal care and use training classes be completed based on the specific tasks listed in an animal use protocol.

 The Principal Investigator (PI) assigns roles and updates animal handling details according to the tasks that personnel will perform on the animal use protocol.
-This step is a prerequisite to accessing animal care and use training in MLearning.
+This step is a prerequisite to accessing animal care and use training in Cornerstone Learning.

-Animal Care and Use Training is Assigned in MLearning.
+Animal Care and Use Training is Assigned in Cornerstone Learning —

-Based on the animal handling details, MLearning creates a specific Learning Plan containing IACUC required animal care and use training.
-An email notification is sent with instructions for logging in to MLearning, or individuals may check their Learning Plan for updates after being added to a new amendment or protocol.
+Based on an individual's animal handling details, Cornerstone Learning creates a specific Transcript containing IACUC required animal care and use training.
+An email notification is sent with instructions for logging in to Cornerstone Learning, or individuals may check their Transcript for updates after being added to a new amendment or protocol.

 Personnel have initial training requirements to complete when new tasks are assigned in their animal handling details.
 Online training is due within 10 days of assignment in order to be approved to protocol by the IACUC.
 In-person training, including lectures and workshops, is due within 60 days of assignment to remain on protocol.

-Online training classes expire every three years, keeping research personnel well-informed of advancements and updates to U-M's Animal Care & Use Program.
+Online training classes are reassigned every three years, keeping research personnel well-informed of advancements and updates to U-M's Animal Care & Use Program.
 Personnel receive an email notification when training is coming due.

 Failure to complete any training requirements by the specified timelines will result in a report to the IACUC for training non-compliance.
-Learn more about possible IACUC responses to issues of non-compliance by reviewing U-M’s Policy on Non-Compliance.
+Learn more about possible IACUC responses to issues of non-compliance by reviewing the Policy on Investigating Noncompliance and Animal Welfare Concerns.